Christmas and New Years Office Closure

 trail sign

-OHV programmatic or competitive project grants address the full spectrum of OHV recreation support needs in Colorado.
+OHV competitive project grants address the full spectrum of OHV recreation support needs in Colorado.
 Projects related to recreational use of OHVs on lands open to the public are eligible to apply

 Eligible projects can include: OHV education and safety programs, land acquisition or easement projects, restoration of trails, construction and planning of OHV routes, trailhead development and/or support facilities related to OHV or multi-use trails including parking areas, restrooms, and related facilities.